mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    <img src="/static/toolpad/docs/quickstart/step-3b.png" alt="Choose serverside HTTP request" width="464px" />

-1. We'll be using `https://dog.ceo/dog-api` as the API of our example:

-   Give a unique name to this query, e.g. "dogQuery" and supply `https://dog.ceo/api/breeds/list/all` as the **URL**.
+1. We'll be using the [open source dog API](https://dog.ceo/dog-api) for our example.
+First give the query a name "dogQuery".
+The name must be unique in the page.
+Then set `https://dog.ceo/api/breeds/list/all` as the **URL**.
 The HTTP method can be left at GET.
+Click the preview button to inspect the result of this request.
+If all went well it should like like this:

    <img src="/static/toolpad/docs/quickstart/step-5.png?v=0" alt="Fetch URL"/>

-   Click the preview button to see the result of this request.

-1. APIs expose data comes in different shapes and forms.
+1. APIs expose data in different shapes and forms.
 As you can see, this API returns an object containing a `message` property.
-This is not ideal for displaying in a list.
+This is not ideal for displaying in a datagrid.
 Luckily we can freely transform this data serverside.
-To do so choose **Transform** tab and enable the **Transform response** option.
+To do so choose the **Transform** tab and enable the **Transform response** option.
 Add the expression `return Object.entries(data.message)` in the editor.
 Click **Preview** again to verify the result.

    <img src="/static/toolpad/docs/quickstart/step-6.png?v=0" alt="Transform response" width="698px" />